rpatra98/dailydoseprep/docs/APPLICATION_SPECIFICATION.md

 ### Student Registration
 1. Any user can sign up as a STUDENT
 2. Student accounts have limited permissions
+3. Students select their primary subject during or after registration
-3. Students can start using the system immediately after registration
+4. Students can start using the system immediately after registration

+## Data Integrity & Structure
+- Each question has a unique identifier to prevent duplicates
+- Questions are stored with QAUTHOR information and timestamps
+- Subject databases are maintained separately for better organization
+- Complete audit trail for all question creation and modifications

 ## Security Notes
 - SUPERADMIN credentials should be changed after initial setup
 - QAUTHOR accounts should be created with strong passwords
 - Student accounts have restricted access to protect system integrity
+- Only QAUTHORs can create questions
+- Only students can answer questions
+- Only SUPERADMINs can view system-wide stats and manage subjects

 ## Future Considerations
 - Role-based access control (RBAC) implementation